dnsimple/dnsimple-support/content/articles/secondary-dns-provider-easy-dns.markdown

 ![DNSimple configuration is successful](/files/easy-dns-get-dns.png)

 Go through the payment process.
-Any plan support secondary DNS.
-When you are finish, the domain is added and ready to be managed.
+Any plan supports secondary DNS.
+When you're finished, the domain is added and ready to be managed.
 Click on *manage*

 ![DNSimple configuration is successful](/files/easy-dns-ready-to-configure.png)

-From the *DNS settings* tab, we are going to tell EasyDNS the primary nameserver, in this case, us DNSimple.
-Click on *primary NS*
+From the *DNS settings* tab, you'll tell EasyDNS the primary nameserver, in this case it's DNSimple.
+Click on *primary NS*.

 ![DNSimple configuration is successful](/files/easy-dns-domain-admin.png)

-Now let's add the IP address that we have configured at DNSimple: `50.31.225.92`
+Now add the IP address that you configured at DNSimple: `50.31.225.92`

 ![DNSimple configuration is successful](/files/easy-dns-adding-dnsimple-ip.png)

-And then confirm the changes
+And then confirm the changes.

 ![DNSimple configuration is successful](/files/easy-dns-confirm.png)

-Note that it can take up to one hour for the first zone transfer.
+It can take up to one hour for the first zone transfer.
 To check if your secondary is configured correctly, select the *Tools* tab and then *check* the zone file.

 ![DNSimple configuration is successful](/files/easy-dns-tools.png)